SO(4)-symmetry of mechanical systems with 3 degrees of freedom: The case of the Coulomb field (following )

-This Hamiltonian has two well-known triples of first integrals: one consists of the coordinates $L_i$ of the angular momentum vector, the other one consists of the coordinates of the Runge-Lenz vector $R_i$, where $i=1,2,3$, defined in the domain
+Here we briefly consider the mechanical system \eqref{H} \iftrue with the Hamiltonian \fi This Hamiltonian has two well-known triples of first integrals: one consists of the coordinates $L_i$ of the angular momentum vector, the other one consists of the coordinates of the Runge-Lenz vector $R_i$, defined in the domain